situmtech/flutter/example/README.md

 ### Step 3: Run the app <a name="runapplication"></a>

-From the `example` folder execute the following command which works on both Android and iOS devices:
+From the `example` folder, execute the following command which works on both Android and iOS devices:

 ```bash
 flutter run
 ```

-You can also execute it from your IDE:
+You can also run the app from your IDE:

 - On Android: open `example/android/` with Android Studio.
 - On iOS: open `example/ios/Runner.xcworkspace` with XCode.